Permanent normal trade relations: U.S. and China

 US imports from China more than quadrupled between 2000 and 2015, increasing the decline of US manufacturing jobs.
 Since the passing of the bill there have been three attempts to repeal the PNTR with China.
-The strongest attempt was in 2005 when House Rep. Bernie Sanders and 61 co-sponsors introduced a legislation that would repeal the Permanent Normal Trade Relations with China.
+The strongest attempt was in 2005 when House Representative Bernie Sanders and 61 co-sponsors introduced a legislation that would repeal the Permanent Normal Trade Relations with China.
 Rep. Sanders said to the House, "anyone who takes an objective look at our trade policy with China must conclude that is an absolute failure and needs to be fundamentally overhauled".
 The Representative cited statistics, including the increase in the trade deficit and the number of American jobs lost to overseas competitors.
 One point that Sanders did not make due to time constraints and the legislation being passed so quickly was that nothing in the way China treats its workers has changed.

+In November 2024, John Moolenaar, chairman of the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party, introduced legislation to revoke PNTR status for the People's Republic of China.
+The same month, the United States–China Economic and Security Review Commission unanimously recommended revocation of China's PNTR status.